Business and Human Rights Knowledge Group

 5 Old Broad St, London EC2N 1DW

-The discussion will be followed by a drinks reception from 8pm.
+The event will be followed by a drinks reception.